ternera/ternera.org/_projects/2014-08-01-wikipedia-administrator.md

 For anyone interested in anti-vandalism work, I suggest looking at the tools below.
 I use Huggle for enwiki work and SWViewer for global work.\
 [Huggle](https://meta.wikimedia.org/wiki/Huggle)\
 [SWViewer](https://meta.wikimedia.org/wiki/SWViewer)\
-Although I have never been part of it, the [CVU (Counter Vandalism Unit)](Wikipedia:CVU) is an interesting program
+Although I have never been part of it, the [CVU (Counter Vandalism Unit)](Wikipedia:CVU) is an interesting program.